Look-at-Fennec/Morphological-Analysis/README.md

-# VERY VERY SIMPLE Morphological-Analysi !
+# VERY SIMPLE Morphological-Analysis !

 ## You will need to pip-install Janome and Streamlit.
 This source code provides a very simple and easy to use web application using Streamlit.